This easy shrimp pasta salad is packed with so much flavor. It's ready in 30 minutes and is perfect for parties, gatherings and potlucks.

 My preference is to cook the shrimp at home so I can add seasonings.
 However, if you're in a pinch, pre-cooked shrimp would work.

 This shrimp pasta salad cannot be frozen as the texture and the flavor will change and it won’t taste good at all.
 Shrimp pasta salad is best served the same day.

 - You can use any type of macaroni or pasta to make cold shrimp pasta salad.
 I used elbow pasta because they look very good with the shrimp.

 - This shrimp pasta salad with mayo is best served completely cold as shrimp and mayonnaise don’t do well with heat.
 If you’re planning to serve it outside such as picnic or barbecue, bring it to the table right before serving.

 - If you don’t care for sour cream, you can just use mayonnaise.
-Taste the pasta salad in the end and add more lemon if needed.
+Taste the pasta salad in the end and add more lemon or salt if needed.

 Creamy Shrimp Pasta Salad